frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

 val getPerson: DBIO[Person] = sql"SELECT 'Alonzo Church', 1903".as[Person].head
 ```

-We can embed this doobie `ConnectionIO` program in a freestyle program.
-We start with the most trivial case by only using the `DoobieM` algebra.
+We can embed this slick `DBIO` program in a freestyle program.
+We start with the most trivial case by only using the `SlickM` algebra.

 ```tut:book
 val slickFrees: FreeS[SlickM.Op, Person] =